CarlQLange/chatgpt-arcana.el/readme.md

-# Chatgpt-Arcana
+# ChatGPT-Arcana

 ## About

-Chatgpt-Arcana is an Emacs Lisp package that gives you arcane powers.
+ChatGPT-Arcana is an Emacs Lisp package that gives you arcane powers.
 Yer a space wizard now, Harry.

 ## Examples